oldbit-com/Beep/README.md

 # Beep

 Beep is a simple cross platform low level dotnet library for playing PCM audio data.
-It is not meant to be a full featured audio library, but an exercise how to create cross platform libraries in dotnet with native OS dependencies.
 It is also a good starting point for creating more advanced audio libraries.

 It was inspired by [oto](https://github.com/ebitengine/oto) golang library that I used before.
 However, it is not a direct port of it.
 It has been written from scratch in C# and .net 8, using async/await pattern.

-It is quite hard to find a decent examples of how to integrate native OS audio frameworks using P/Invoke.
+It is quite hard to find a decent examples of how to integrate native OS audio frameworks, especially that these frameworks are not so easy to use.

 ## Features
 - no external dependencies other than native OS frameworks
 - cross platform, currently supports MacOS and Windows
 - supports 8-bit unsigned, 16-bit signed and 32-bit float PCM audio
-- simple way of controlling volume
+- simple volume control

 ### Supported platforms:
 - [MacOS](#MacOS)